max-hence/vcf_stats/README.md

 #### VCF Stats ####

-Pipeline to run first basic statistics on vcf.
+Pipeline to run basic statistics on vcf.

 Right now it executes the following functions: